leios/Fable.jl/docs/src/layering.md

 Right now, the following layers are available:

 * `ColorLayer`: This layer is essentially a single color spread across some number of pixels in a rectangle.
-* `ShaderLayer`: This layer is a "shader" that uses a `FractalUserMethod` to color every pixel in a rectangle.
+* `ShaderLayer`: This layer is a "shader" that uses a `FableUserMethod` to color every pixel in a rectangle.
 * `ImageLayer`: This layer is used to import images generated outside of Fable.jl.
 Note that remedial resizing functions are available, but these need to be cleaned up in the future.
-* `FractalLayer`: This layer is for using Iterated Function Systems and generating objects via fractals.
+* `FableLayer`: This layer is for using Iterated Function Systems and generating objects via fractals.

 These layers eventually write to their respective `canvas` objects, which are composed into a final image or frame via: